jeremynoesen/AISpongeLite/README.md

 The available random events are speech cutoffs and loud events.
 Both of these can happen in an episode any number of times.
 Loud events also occur when Loudward and Loudton speak, and when a line is all caps.
-Cutoffs also occur anytime a line ends with a hyphen.
+Cutoffs also occur anytime a line ends with a dash or a hyphen.

 ### Strokes